MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-monitor-real-time-customer-sentiment-sessions.md

 > [!div class="nextstepaction"]
 > [Next topic: Manage presence status](oc-manage-presence-status.md)

-##  Multilanguage sentiment
+##  Multi-language sentiment

-Multilanguage sentiment displays sentiment scores on some non-English conversations.
+Multi-language sentiment displays sentiment scores on some non-English conversations.

 >[!Note]
-> Multilanguage sentiment is only available if the administrator enables it for you.
+> Multi-language sentiment is only available if the administrator enables it for you.

-To learn more, see [multilanguage sentiment](../../administrator/enable-sentiment-analysis.md).
+To learn more, see [multi-language sentiment](../../administrator/enable-sentiment-analysis.md).

 ## See also